Loss and Grief

 Please bring a photo of a loved one at the first session.
 48 hours cancellation policy required.

 Note: Please be advise that working through grief is a difficult task, you may feel worse before you feel better.
 However, please know that it is possible to live life again, and I will be here to support you through this process.

-Please call for free consultation before attending to the group. ( We don’t have a group at the moment)
+Please call for free consultation before attending to the group.

 In this six weeks grief support group, you will learn about the impact of grief and to identify your grief symptoms and different methods to deal with the roller coaster emotions.
 It is a grief support group that is not only focused on the death of the loved one and grief, but also covers the topic of the secondary losses (self identity, financial and social situation after the loss of a loved one).
 You will be participating in group activities, assigned with homework and learning materials.

 Please prepare yourself to come on time, once the group begins the door will be closed.